rwxrob/zet/docs/2059/README.md

 ***Dance.*** I will celebrate life until the last day on Earth through music and dance, even if no one else can see.
 There is a time to be serious, to grieve, and there is a time to dance, sing, and be silly.

 ***Take only what you need.*** I will take only that which I need and leave the rest for others recognizing a power greater than myself will provide when needed.
-I will agressive fight against greed and gluttony.
+I will aggressively fight against greed and gluttony.

 ***Learn.*** I will take responsibility for my own learning through regular research, writing, and exploration.
 I recognize the scientific method (done properly) is the greatest source of truth.